kagalle/objective-gentoo/gentoo_install_guide.rst

       Note the IP given given to ``livecd`` in the above step, then ssh to the livecd machine from the machine you wish to continue working from.

-      If you have a local DHCP server / name server that the live CD gets an IP address from (such as Technitium)  then ``livecd`` may be registered as a host on the network.
+      If you have a local DHCP server / name server that the live CD gets an IP address from (such as `Technitium`)  then `livecd` may be registered as a host on the network.
 Otherwise you have to use the machine's IP address.

-      Each time that the livecd is booted, the ssh service will generate a new key to identify itself, so the StrictHostKeyChecking option is to allow connection in this case.
+      Each time that the `livecd` is booted, the ssh service will generate a new key to identify itself, so the `StrictHostKeyChecking` option is to allow repeated connections in this case.

       ::